sailpoint-oss/developer.sailpoint.com/products/idn/docs/saas-configuration.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-This is a guide on using the SailPoint SaaS Configuration APIs in order to import and export configurations from the SailPoint SaaS system.
-This is intended to be used to get configurations in bulk in support of environmental promotion, go-live, or tenant-to-tenant configuration management processes and pipelines.
+This is a guide about using the SailPoint SaaS Configuration APIs to import configurations into and export configurations from the SailPoint SaaS system.
+Use these APIs to get configurations in bulk in support of environmental promotion, go-live, or tenant-to-tenant configuration management processes and pipelines.

 For more details around how to manage configurations, refer to [SailPoint SaaS Change Management and Deployment Best Practices](https://community.sailpoint.com/t5/IdentityNow-Articles/SailPoint-SaaS-Change-Management-and-Deployment-Best-Practices/ta-p/189871).

 ## Audience

 This document is intended for technically proficient administrators, implementers, integrators or even developers.
-No coding experience is necessary, but being able to understand JSON data structures and make REST API web-service calls is needed to fully understand this.
+No coding experience is necessary, but being able to understand JSON data structures and make REST API web-service calls is necessary to fully understand this guide.

 ## Supported Objects